johe123qwe/github-trending/README.md

 ## All language

+* 【2025-10-10】[supermemoryai / supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+The Memory API for the AI era.
+* 【2025-10-10】[coze-dev / coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
+Coze your way to AI Agent creation.
 * 【2025-10-09】[google / computer-use-preview](https://github.com/google/computer-use-preview) -
 * 【2025-10-09】[TibixDev / winboat](https://github.com/TibixDev/winboat) - Run Windows apps on 🐧 Linux with ✨ seamless integration
 * 【2025-10-09】[timelinize / timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer